reilleya/RMTS-Manual/README.md

 * Look for sources of error in your calibration method and attempt to correct them.
 For example, a common procedure for calibrating load cells is to stack objects of known weight on the load cell to produce a variety of inputs.
 There is nothing wrong with this method in theory, but in practice it can be difficult to balance the items on the load cell, which can lead to them leaning on something other than the load cell.
 This means that not all of their force is transfered into the load cell, which will lead to your calibration overestimating the force applied during tests.
 To avoid this, use a beam-type load cell (which is easier to attach masses to), or place your load cell on the reference scale, tare it, and then apply the weights as before.
 Though they will likely have to lean against something for support, this no longer matters as the same force is being transmitted through the load cell and the scale so it can be measured accurately.

 ## Firing Procedure
 Once the transducers have been calibrated the system is ready for a firing and can be integrated into the motor and test stand as shown in the connection diagram [above](https://github.com/reilleya/RMTS-Manual#connection-diagram).
-The transducers should be connected first and then the main board power applied.
+The transducers should be connected first and then USB power.
 Start the RMTS application on your computer and navigate to `Setup Firing`.

 ![Early setup](./media/firing/setup.png)